 In order to maintain a Category I classification of fan-assisted furnaces when vented horizontally with sidewall termination, a power venter is REQUIRED to maintain a negative pressure in the venting system.

-In the U.S.: Per the NFGC, a listed power venter may be used, when approved by the authority having jurisdiction.
+Per the NFGC, a listed power venter may be used, when approved by the authority having jurisdiction.